sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 To play media, press the ▶️ (play) button for the file you'd like.
 To hide the media, press the ⏹️ (stop) button.
 A video can be rewound or fast-forwarded while paused, if desired.
 Please note that for videos, the stop button must be pressed **twice** to prevent accidentally and prematurely stopping a video while it is playing for the congregation.
 Videos will auto-stop when they have played in their entirety.

-The bottom right has the "exit" button, which will exit media controller mode, as well as the "hide/show media presentation window" button.
+The bottom right has the "home" button, which will exit media controller mode, as well as the "hide/show media presentation window" button.

 ### Conducting hybrid meetings using a combination of JWMMF, OBS Studio, and Zoom